 Last year’s SuperSix Evo’s claimed 695g weight has already put the SuperSix frames in an elite group of frames vying for the title of “lightest production frame in the world”.
 But the new Evo Nano sheds another 40g off that figure to drop the weight to a mere 655g, making it the lightest production frame in the world, according to Cannondale.
 The new frame uses a nano resin to reduce the frame weight, while the fork has received the same treatment to reduce its weight by a further 10g.
 The result is only 645 grams!

 With a “stealthy” look finish, Cannondale will offer the new super-light frame in its new ‘Black’ edition.
 With a matt black finish throughout, with only a handful of sky blue decals on the top tube, down tube, head tube, and seat stays.
-While designing the frame, they inspired from the high-end automotive world, automobiles like limited edition Lamborghini’s.
+While designing the frame, they were inspired by the high-end automotive world, automobiles like limited edition Lamborghinis.

 The price is £7,499.99 for the bike pictured above.